Kapel/devops-challenge/my-notes.md

   [*It's not magic, it's talent and sweat.*](https://www.youtube.com/watch?v=T_D3d1RWBrI)

   Short explanation of the janky script in [terraform/kubeconfig.tf](./terraform/kubeconfig.tf#L10-L18):

-  Basically I'm trying to prevent terraform from crashing, because the cloudinit was not done.
+  Basically I'm trying to prevent terraform from crashing, because the cloudinit was not done yet.
 The final step in cloudinit is [exporting a kubeconfig to /tmp](./terraform/ec2.tf#L50) and this + creation of the EC2 can take a while.
 Therefore I've hacked a small retry mechanism that waits 20 seconds after each failed attempt up to 15 retries.
 After 15 retries - it'll either end or do a sed (IP replace) on the kubeconfig.
 Exit code != 0 we had an oopsie.
 Otherwise we're all good.

 ## Bonus points: observability, helm, scaling